Updated March, 2021

 However, in pregnant women it can cause severe life threatening disease in the mother.
 It can also lead to stillbirth or miscarriage of the unborn child.

 Toxoplasmosis is a parasitic disease.
-For most healthy people there are no disease symptoms or mild flu-like symptoms.
+For most healthy people there are no symptoms or only mild flu-like symptoms.
 However, it can be a serious disease in pregnant or immune-compromised people.
-It can be transmitted from sheep, birds or cats.
+It can be transmitted from sheep but also from birds or cats.

-Listeriosis symptoms are a temperature of 38 degrees or above, aches and pains, chills, vomiting and diarrhoea.
+Listeriosis is a bacterial infection.
+During the first trimester of pregnancy, listeriosis may cause miscarriage.
+As the pregnancy progresses to third trimester, the mother is more at risk.
+Symptoms are a temperature of 38 degrees or above, aches and pains, chills, vomiting and diarrhoea.
 If it’s not treated, severe listeriosis can cause serious infections like meningitis in babies, and possible miscarriage.

 Q fever is a bacterial disease.
 In most people it only causes a mild flu-like illness, but it can lead to more severe disease in pregnant women.
 It is transmitted by sheep, goats and cattle.